brijmohanbohra15/Watershed-prioritization-based-on-Soil-susceptibility-using-TOPSIS-AHP-model/README.md

 This file contains function for estimating fresh snow depth using Co-polar difference method.

 ## AHP.py
-this file contains python script of Anlaytical Heirarchical Process ( MCDM technique ) for morphometric parameters of a waterhsed.
+this file contains python script of Anlaytical Heirarchical Process ( MCDM technique ) to determine weight of  morphometric parameters; susceptible to soil erosion.
 The output weightage of morphomatric parameter will be used in TOPSIS MCDM technique.

 ## TOPSIS.py